Problems in the joints, nervous system, blood, skin, kidneys, gastrointestinal tract, lungs, and other tissues and organs can develop.

-Widespread enlargement of the lymph nodes is common, particularly among children, young adults, and blacks of all ages.
+Widespread enlargement of the lymph nodes is common, particularly among children, young adults, and Black people of all ages.

 Nervous system problems

 Involvement of the brain (neuropsychiatric lupus) can cause headaches Overview of Headache A headache is pain in any part of the head, including the scalp, upper neck, face, and interior of the head.
 Headaches are one of the most common reasons people visit a doctor.
-Headaches interfere... read more , mild impairment of thinking, personality changes, stroke, seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Headaches interfere... read more , mild impairment of thinking, personality changes, stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more , severe mental disorders (psychoses), or a condition in which a number of physical changes may occur in the brain, resulting in disorders such as dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more .
 The nerves in the body or spinal cord may also be damaged.

 Kidney involvement may be minor and without symptoms or may be progressive and fatal.
 People may develop kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
 Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more that requires dialysis.
+Kidney... read more that requires dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
+There are a number of reasons... read more .
 The kidneys can be affected at any time and may be the only organ affected by lupus.
 The most common results of kidney impairment are high blood pressure and protein in the urine that leads to swelling (edema) in the legs.

 The numbers of red blood cells, white blood cells, and platelets may decrease.
 Platelets assist in blood clotting, so if these numbers decrease greatly, bleeding may occur.
-Also, and for other reasons, the blood may clot too easily, which accounts for many of the problems that can affect other organs (such as strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more and blood clots to the lungs Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more or repeated miscarriages Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more ).
+Also, and for other reasons, the blood may clot too easily, which accounts for many of the problems that can affect other organs (such as strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more and blood clots to the lungs Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more or repeated miscarriages Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more ).